pyvisa/pyvisa/docs/resources.rst

 `open_resource` method of a `ResourceManager`.
 In general terms, there are two main groups derived from `Resource`: `MessageBased` and `RegisterBased`.

+.. note:: The resource Python class to use is selected automatically from the
+          resource name.
+However, you can force

+          >>> from pyvisa.resources import MessageBasedResource
+          >>> inst = rm.open('ASRL1::INSTR', resource_pyclass=MessageBasedResource)

 The following sections explore the most common attributes of `Resource` and `MessageBased` (Serial, GPIB, etc) which are the ones you will encounte more often.
 For more information, refer to the :ref:`api`.